 Jan’s Lion ...
 She thought it was coming right after her to have for dinner.
 This photo was taken by Lydia with Jack’s Samsung cell phone.

 This is of Loveness who was in charge of the gift shop at Thorny Bush.
 The lion was a painting or photo on the wall behind her.
 I sent her an email of the photo.

 Hippo # 1 I was very pleased with these shots, mostly because of the details.
 If you care to zoom in on each photo there is surprising detail.

 Hippo # 3 Wide Open He could use a better dentist.

 This entire page is probably too long and takes too long to load.
 I will create another page for (best) photos.
-I also will reduce the size so they can load faster.
+I also will consider reducing the size so thephotos can load faster.